-The picture in the header of this blog shows a sculpture above the entrance of the former provincial court of justice, later the seat of the arrondisementsrechtbank, the regional tribunal in Utrecht.
-You can read more about this building in my post Traces of legal history in Utrecht.
+The header image of my blog shows a sculpture above the entrance of the former provincial court of justice, later the seat of the arrondisementsrechtbank, the regional tribunal in Utrecht.
+You can read more about this building, now partially used by Het Utrechts Archief, in my post Traces of legal history in Utrecht.

 In February 2013 I launched a second blog, Glossae – Middeleeuwse juridische glossen in beeld [Glossae.
 Looking at medieval legal glosses], to accompany a project for the edition of medieval juridical glosses using digital tools.
-This blog is part of the Hypotheses network.
+A manuscript fragment from the late twelfth century is the core of this blog.
+The Glossae blog is a part of the Hypotheses network.

-The inclusion of links to websites does not imply any involvement with them or an endorsement of views expressed on them.
+The inclusion at this blog of links to websites does not imply any involvement with them or an endorsement of views expressed on them.
 I cannot take any responsibility for them and the information they provide.
 There is no intention of offering legal opinions or advice on this site.

 The information on this website has been brought together to help you getting information about legal history.
 You can use the information on this website freely.
-When you quote text fragments or commented link lists I expect you to acknowledge its source.
+When you quote text fragments or commented link lists I expect you to acknowledge its source appropriately.